tencentyun/intlcloud-documents/yehe_doc/计算/云服务器/公告/关于硅谷地域标准型 S3 价格调整的公告_intl_en.md

 ## Notes

 - The updated price takes effect on July 24, 2020.
-- This document is for the price adjustment purpose.
-For the specific estimated price, use [CVM Price Calculator](https://buy.cloud.tencent.com/calculator/cvm).
+- This document describes the price adjustments.
+For specific prices, use the [CVM Price Calculator](https://buy.cloud.tencent.com/calculator/cvm).
 - For any questions, please [contact us](https://intl.cloud.tencent.com/support).